bxdoan/bxdoan/README.md

 <div align="center">

-> An unexamined life is not worth living.
+> Winning isn’t everything, but wanting to win is.

-> — Socrates —
+> — Vince Lombardi —

 </div>